 Important Note - This version does not contain the new sport routes developed during the summer of 2014 on Rhossili.
-A new updated version of the guide, including these routes, will be added to the Rockfax App which is due to be launched late in 2014.
+A new updated version of the guide, including these routes, will be added to the Rockfax App which is due to be launched in 2015.
 This will be a separate purchase.
 The MiniGuide version will be discontinued after this.

 Gower is the elegant peninsular that projects from centre the South Wales coast.
 Long known for its fine traditional crags and sandy beaches that take turns to define its coastline, Gower is also home to a surprising number of well-equipped sport crags.
 Encompassing the grade range from 4s to 8s, and the style range from technical slabs to overhanging jug-hauls, and with new areas being developed still, it's time the word got out.

 The third edition of the MiniGuide and has been updated to include three additional Rhossili venues: Shipwreck Cove East Face, Retribution Wall, and Wedge Wall.
 Recently climbed projects have all been included.
 This is a free updated for people who purchased version 1 or 2.